What Are Phonological Disorders, and How Are They Treated?

 How are phonological disorders treated?

-In speech therapy, children can “unlearn” the patterns of sound errors their brain created as they were learning to talk.
+In speech therapy, children can 'unlearn' the patterns of sound errors their brain created as they were learning to talk.

-As we’ve discussed, children with a phonological disorder have difficulty learning the correct rules for how sounds fit together to make words.
-In speech therapy, they can “unlearn” the patterns of sound errors their brain created as they were learning to talk.
 Your speech therapist will use exercises and activities that involve both listening and speaking to help your child reach this goal.
-As with all speech therapy for children, most of these activities will be play based, often involving games or crafts.
-The ultimate goal is generalization–when a person can use their new speech skills correctly across a variety of contexts, such as at home, at school, and on the playground.
+As with all speech therapy for children, most of these activities will be play-based, often involving games or crafts.
+The ultimate goal is generalization–when a person can use their new speech skills correctly in a variety of places, such as at home, at school, and on the playground.

 What happens in speech therapy for phonological disorders?